-This textbook looks at the theory of decisions and how we come to make them.
-In a concise and reader-friendly way, Erik Angner clearly lays out the theory of behavioral economics and explains the intuitions behind it.
-The...Show More
+This textbook looks at decisions – how we make them, and what makes them good or bad.
+In this bestselling introduction, Erik Angner clearly lays out the theory of behavioral economics and explains the intuitions...Show More

-This textbook looks at the theory of decisions and how we come to make them.
-In a concise and reader-friendly way, Erik Angner clearly lays out the theory of behavioral economics and explains the intuitions behind it.
+This textbook looks at decisions – how we make them, and what makes them good or bad.
+In this bestselling introduction, Erik Angner clearly lays out the theory of behavioral economics and explains the intuitions behind it.
 The book offers a rich tapestry of examples, exercises, and problems drawn from fields such as economics, management, marketing, political science, and public policy.
 It shows how to apply the principles of behavioral economics to improve your life and work – and to make the world a better place to boot.
 No advanced mathematics is required.

 - An updated chapter on behavioral policy and the nudge agenda.